BYU-PRISM/GEKKO/CONTRIBUTING.md

 #### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability in Gekko**, and instead contact Advanced Process Solutions, LLC support at support@apmonitor.com.
+* **Do not open up a GitHub issue if the bug is a security vulnerability in Gekko**, and instead contact support@apmonitor.com.

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/BYU-PRISM/GEKKO/issues).